 Examines starting and maintaining a faith-based service organization (FBSO).
 Topics include role of faith/spirituality, mission, governance, setting, staffing, funding, church/FBSO issues, state/federal involvement, cooperative ventures with other FBSOs, networking.

 MPA 695.
 Special Topics in Public Administration.
 3 Hours.

 MPA 696.
 Independent Study in Public Administration.
 1-3 Hour.

 One-on-one learning experience between student and an instructor.
 Permission of Program Director required.

 May be taken only in the last semester of the program; Permission of MPA Director required.

 MPA 698.
 Internship in Public Administration.
 3 Hours.

 Supervised field placement in government or a nonprofit agency for directed work experience arranged by the internship coordinator and as per the guidelines in the internship manual.
-Permission of MPA director required.
+Permission of Graduate Program Director required.

 MPA 699.
 Thesis Research.
 3-6 Hours.